-While you are avidly reading the latest book on your shelf, do you ever ask yourself ‘What else has this author written?’ or wonder ‘What were the ideas of the period that made the writer think this way?’, ‘What did reviewers think of this book when it was first published?’
-If so, English Literature is a course you will find particularly attractive.
+While you avidly read a new book, do you ask yourself, ‘What else has this author written?'
+Do you wonder ‘What were the ideas of the period that made the writer think this way?’, ‘What did reviewers think of this book when it was first published?’
+If so, English Literature is a course you will find particularly attractive

 GCSE grade 6 in English Language and English Literature.

 The indicative Minimum Entry Admissions Score for English Literature is 58.

 Do you enjoy reading and discussing the great works of literature?
 Do you want to expand your understanding of texts, contexts, ideas and to improve your writing?
 Then English Literature is for you.
 During your study of English Literature, you will explore eight texts while being encouraged to read independently, widely, and in-depth.

 We will cover all three genres: Poetry, Drama and Prose across a range of periods and will include a selection of contemporary poetry written since the year 2000, the romantic John Keats, Shakespeare’s Hamlet, and the thematic exploration of either ‘Science and Society’ or ‘Women and Society’ in the novel.
 Coursework forms part of this A level course, and the theme is Belonging.

 41% of our students achieved an A* to A

 78% of our students achieved A* to B